Lares, Puerto Rico

 Lares (/es/, /es/) is a mountain town and municipality of Puerto Rico's central-western area.
 Lares is located north of Maricao and Yauco; south of Camuy, east of San Sebastián and Las Marias; and west of Hatillo, Utuado and Adjuntas.
 Lares is spread over 10 barrios and Lares Pueblo (Downtown Lares).
 It is part of the Aguadilla-Isabela-San Sebastián Metropolitan Statistical Area.

 A city adorned with Spanish-era colonial-style churches and small downtown stores, Lares is located on a mountainous, breezy area that is about 1.5 hours from the capital San Juan by car.

-In 1868, Lares was the site of the Grito de Lares (literally, The Cry of Lares, or Lares Revolt), an uprising brought on by pro-independence rebels members of the Revolutionary Committee of Puerto Rico striving for Puerto Rican independence from Spain.
+In 1868, Lares was the site of the Grito de Lares (literally, The Cry of Lares, or Lares Revolt), an uprising brought on by pro-independence rebels and members of the Revolutionary Committee of Puerto Rico striving for Puerto Rican independence from Spain.
 Even though it was short-lived, it remains an iconic historical event in the history of the island.
 The flag of the revolt, known as the Bandera del Grito de Lares (Grito de Lares flag), is the official flag of Lares.